Irene Tedrow

 Irene Tedrow (August 3, 1907 – March 10, 1995) was an American character actress in stage, film, television and radio.

-Among her most notable roles are as Janet Archer in the radio series Meet Corliss Archer, Mrs. Lucy Elkins on the TV sitcom Dennis the Menace, and as Mrs. Webb in the stage production Our Town at the Plumstead Playhouse.
+Among her notable roles are as Janet Archer in the radio series Meet Corliss Archer, Mrs. Lucy Elkins on the TV sitcom Dennis the Menace, and as Mrs. Webb in the stage production Our Town at the Plumstead Playhouse.

 Stage

 Tedrow studied with Ben Iden Payne, who directed the Memorial Theater at Stratford-on-Avon, in England.
-She also had three seasons' experience with Maurice Evans's troupe in New York City and touring nationally.
+She also had three seasons' experience with Maurice Evans's troupe in New York City and in national tourings.
 In 1931, she was a member of the Chautauqua Repertory Theater.